 Does this sound like your ideal Christmas?
-A week before Christmas day, feeling refreshed and relaxed, you spend your free time puttering around the kitchen preparing Christmas day goodies.
+A week before Christmas Day, feeling refreshed and relaxed, you spend your free time puttering around the kitchen preparing holiday goodies.
 Last minute decorations go up, the freshly cut tree is dressed up with the family humming (quietly) to soft holiday tunes.

-You’re feeling refreshed and relaxed because all your holiday shopping was done a month ago—online.
+You’re feeling refreshed and relaxed because all your holiday shopping was done a month ago — online.
 Your social calendar is looking decidedly (but intentionally) sparse.
-You have mindfully chosen to accept a few social invitations from close friends.
-You’ve wasted no guilt at being a “no show” at the larger and louder office, school, and daycare parties.
+You’ve mindfully chosen to accept a few social invitations from close friends.
+You’ve wasted no guilt over being a “no show” at the larger and louder office, school, and daycare parties.

 You’ve carefully planned the big day with loads of quiet downtime on either side of the extended family lunches and dinners.
 A long quiet walk, a nice nap, and a spot in the sun with your new book.

 But this is probably closer to your reality.

 The kids are jumping noisily on beds demanding presents at 6 a.m. (if you’re lucky).
 You race around doing last-minute wrapping for the guests arriving for breakfast.
 Host breakfast, clean up, walk the dog, deal with the early morning present unwrapping chaos.
 Leave late for lunch.

 Attend lunch with long lost aunties, your cousins, your parents, and neighbors.
 Everyone wants to know what you’ve been up to this year!
 Separately, of course.
 Dad insists on playing the Christmas carols loud enough so the whole street benefits, and grandma has lost her hearing aid so everyone is yelling — everything, all the time.